vyanmadai7/portfolio/README.md

-# 🎨 Professional Portfolio Website
+# 🎨 Professional Portfolio Websiteb front-end

 A modern, elegant, and fully responsive portfolio website built with pure HTML and CSS - **no JavaScript required**.
 Features smooth animations, gradient effects, and a professional design that showcases your skills and projects beautifully.